18127180/simple-api/README.md

 # Read Me First
 The following was discovered as part of building this project:

 * The JVM level was changed from '1.8' to '17', review the [JDK Version Range](https://github.com/spring-projects/spring-framework/wiki/Spring-Framework-Versions#jdk-version-range) on the wiki for more details.
+(Addition information by Phuc Le)
 * The original package name 'com.safetrust.simple-api' is invalid and this project uses 'com.safetrust.simpleapi' instead.
+(Addition information by Phuc Le)

 # Getting Started

+### Documentation

+* [API documentation in swagger: http://localhost:8080/swagger-ui/#/]

 ### Reference Documentation
 For further reference, please consider the following sections: